 If you would like to take a stroll through the past, the Richard Wall House Museum in Elkins Park offers a unique glimpse into Cheltenham Township's history.
 The museum is situated in the Township's 13.2-acre Wall Park, located at Church Road and Wall Park Drive, just 1/10 mile west of Old York Road in Elkins Park.

-With an assigned a date in 1682, the Richard Wall House was built by one of the Township's founding fathers, Richard Wall.
-Wall was one of the original purchasers of the land that eventually formed Cheltenham Township, land that was sold by William Penn.
-The house is listed on State and National Registers of Historic Places and had the distinction of being the oldest Pennsylvania house in continuous residence until rehabilitation began.
+With an assigned date of 1682, the Richard Wall House was built by one of the Township's founding fathers, Richard Wall.
+Wall’s successors expanded the house over the next 300 years.
+Wall was one of the original purchasers of the land that eventually formed Cheltenham Township, land that was sold directly by William Penn.
+The house is listed on the National Register of Historic Places and had the distinction of being the oldest Pennsylvania house in continuous residence until rehabilitation began.
 It is also one of the oldest Quaker Meeting Houses still standing in America.

 The Richard Wall House Museum is open the fourth Sunday of each month

-from 1:00 to 4:00 pm.
+from 1:00 to 4:00pm.
+Check the calendar for closures.
 Group and individual visits can be arranged by

 Tours are conducted by Historical